U.S. Navy Cyber Forces

-Navy Cyber Forces (CYBERFOR) was the type commander for the U.S. Navy's global cyber workforce.
+The Navy Cyber Forces (CYBERFOR) was the Type Command (TYCOM) for the U.S. Navy's global cyber workforce.
 The headquarters was located at 115 Lake View Parkway in Suffolk, Virginia.
 CYBERFOR provided forces and equipment in cryptology/signals intelligence, cyber, electronic warfare, information operations, intelligence, networks, and space.
 Navy Cyber Forces was an operational component of the U.S. Navy Information Dominance Corps.
 CYBERFOR has been absorbed into the Naval Information Forces command.